Bo Yang

 Social Influence and Communication Campaigns

-Dr. Yang has been actively working with people across a range of disciplinary areas and has published in major communication and public health journals, such as Health Communication, Journal of Health Communication, American Journal of Public Health, Tobacco Control, and Health Education and Behavior.
-Dr. Yang completed her PhD in Communication at the University of Maryland and her MA in Strategic Public Relations at the University of Southern California.
-Prior to joining the faculty at University of Arizona, she is a postdoctoral research associate at the National Institutes of Health and FDA jointly funded Tobacco Center of Regulatory Science in the School of Public Health at Georgia State University, where she was leading research on tobacco risk communication to inform tobacco education and regulation in the U.S.
+Dr. Yang has collaborated widely across disciplinary areas and published in leading health communication and public health journals, including Health Communication, Journal of Health Communication, American Journal of Public Health, Tobacco Control, and Health Education and Behavior.
+Dr. Yang earned her PhD in Communication from the University of Maryland and her MA in Strategic Public Relations from the University of Southern California.
+Before joining the University of Arizona, she was a Postdoctoral Research Associate at the NIH- and FDA-funded Tobacco Center of Regulatory Science in the School of Public Health at Georgia State University

 Selected Publications